 Day 8 - Nubra Valley Sand Dunes and Diskit Monastery

 Day 9 - Frontier Village of Turtuk, Baltistan

 Day 10 - Return via Khardung La, or Wari La

 Day 12 - Tso Moriri Lake along the Indus River

 Day 13 - Tso Kar Lake via the Taglang La Pass

 Day 14 - Rafting Along the Zanskar River

 This itinerary is indicative and its price approximate.
 We tailor each to our guests' interests and send a final price.

-At The Indus River Camp, we believe in transparency, with no hidden charges.
+We believe in transparency, with no hidden charges.
 We usually charge 8% commission on all costs for the organisation and preparation of your itinerary.
 However, here, as the guests will be staying with us for multiple days, we will not charge any commission.